gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 ```
 nano config
 ```
 Nano is like word, just a texteditor.
-We are going to add the following now to the file: make sure you replace Host, IP-address, yournewuser, and id_rsa_xxx with your names.
+We are going to add the following to the file: make sure you replace Host, IP-address, yournewuser, and id_rsa_xxx with your names.
 ```
 Host <vps_coda>
   Hostname <IP-address>